Research Integrity Annual Statement 2022

 To identify and share best practice and to stay up to date with current developments we are members of several national research integrity organisations:

-Information is disseminated internally via email, interactions with the research integrity adviser and champions, the research integrity training programme and the inhouse research integrity toolkit.
+The Head of the Research Integrity Service disseminates information internally via email, interactions with the research integrity champions, content in the research integrity training programme and the inhouse research integrity toolkit.

 Culture, development and leadership